Acknowledgement of Country on Australian Websites: Why It Matters and How to Do It Right

 A person is typing on a laptop computer while sitting at a desk.

 Your website is one of the most visible and permanent representations of your business.
-Including an Acknowledgement of Country on your site shows that your business:
+Including an Acknowledgement of Country:

-• Respects Aboriginal and Torres Strait Islander peoples and cultures
+• Shows respect for Aboriginal and Torres Strait Islander peoples and cultures

 • Supports inclusivity and cultural awareness